micmejia/bible-dump/NKJV/Judges/Judg 5.md

 Then the horses' hooves pounded, The galloping, galloping of his steeds.

 ###### 23
-'Curse Meroz,' said the [^g]angel of the Lord, 'Curse its inhabitants bitterly, Because they did not come to the help of the Lord, To the help of the Lord against the mighty.'
+'Curse Meroz,' said the angel of the Lord, 'Curse its inhabitants bitterly, Because they did not come to the help of the Lord, To the help of the Lord against the mighty.'

 ###### 24
 "Most blessed among women is Jael, The wife of Heber the Kenite; Blessed is she among women in tents.